Larry Siemering

 Lawrence Edwin Siemering (November 24, 1910 – July 27, 2009) was an American football player and coach.
 He played college football at the University of San Francisco and professionally in the National Football League (NFL) with the Boston Redskins in 1935 and 1936.
 Siemering served as the head football coach at the University of the Pacific in Stockton, California from 1947 to 1951 and at Arizona State University in 1951, compiling a career college football coached record of 41–8–4.
 He also was the head coach of the Canadian Football League's Calgary Stampeders in 1954.
 In all, Siemering's football career as a player and coach lasted more than forty years.
 At the time of his death, he was the oldest surviving professional football player at 98 years of age.

 Early life

 Siemering was born in San Francisco and was raised in Lodi, California, where he attended and played high school football at Lodi High School.
 During his senior season as a center, the Lodi Flames went undefeated.
 He graduated in 1928.
-Also during this time, Siemering semi-pro baseball for the Sacramento Stallions.
+Also during this time, Siemering played semi-pro baseball for the Sacramento Stallions.